karlospn/mytechramblings-site-source-code/content/posts/linting-a-dotnet-app-dockerfile-using-hadolint-dockerfile-lint-and-azure-pipelines.md

 Let's start fixing the errors:

-- The base image should come from the official Microsoft repository, which means changing this instruction from ``FROM bitnami/dotnet-sdk:6 AS build`` to ``FROM mcr.microsoft.com/dotnet/sdk:6.0 AS build``
+- The base image should come from the official Microsoft repository, which means changing this instruction  ``FROM bitnami/dotnet-sdk:6 AS build`` to ``FROM mcr.microsoft.com/dotnet/sdk:6.0 AS build``

 - The application must use a ``linux-x64`` runtime instead of the ``rhel-x64`` runtime, which means changing the runtime attribute on the ``dotnet restore``, ``dotnet build`` and ``dotnet publish`` commands.